Debian/debhelper/doc/PROGRAMMING.md

   *must* be a real regular file.
 Dirs, devices and symlinks (and everything else) *cannot* be restored by this.
   If `$file` is passed multiple times (e.g. from different programs) only the first version is stored.
   CAVEAT: This *cannot* undo arbitrary "rm -fr"'ing.
-The dir, which is/was in `$file`, must be present when `dh_clean` is called.
+The dir, which the `$file` is/was in, must be present when `dh_clean` is called.

 - `make_symlink($src, $dest, $tmp)`